mosip/documentation/docs/registration-client-settings-page.md

 * Every job's next and previous trigger time is listed along with the job name.
 * Privileged operator can update the cron expression of any job.
 * `Synchornize Data` in home page will trigger all of these listed jobs with just one click.
-* If the operator needs to trigger specific job, the same could be handled in this page.
+* If the operator needs to trigger specific job, the same can be handled in this page.
 * Access control on this page is controlled via the settings-schema.

 ![](https://user-images.githubusercontent.com/22977936/153555746-b3778d29-d3ef-4d7d-be05-69444ff07d9f.png)